chiaraani/simple-beauty/docs/docs/colors.md

 </ul>
 ```

-Those are recommendations for using colours, but you can change defaults them by [making your theme](/docs/theme.html).
+Those are recommendations for using colours, but you can change defaults and even add more colours by [making your theme](/docs/theme.html) .

 ## Background